ryanmio/kenya-nigeria-prep-hallucination-audit/docs/trace_of_claims.md

 - Blog post: https://www.numberanalytics.com/blog/ai-revolution-healthcare-pharma-next5years
 - GPTzero analysis showing 100% AI-generated: https://app.gptzero.me/documents/a0e7ae9d-6994-46c9-b2a1-a0ff24c67902/share

-Could it be a coincidence that the author of the Audere white paper cited the same combination of McKinsey reports as two 100% AI-generated posts?
-Sure, but it seems highly unlikely.
+While a coincidence is possible, the alignment across sources seems improbable.

-More likely is that the author relied upon an AI-generated citation that does not exist, as did the authors of the LinkedIn post and blog post.
-AI tools such as OpenAI's Deep Research are well-known to hallucinate citations in this way.
+A plausible explanation is that the author—like the creators of the LinkedIn and blog posts—may have unknowingly relied on an AI-generated citation.

-Let's pretend for a moment that the Audere white paper made an error in either the title of the citation or the URL.
+Let's consider that the Audere white paper may have made an error in either the title of the citation or the URL.
 Given the URL is more specific, we will evaluate the McKinsey State of AI in 2023 report and continue to trace the claim from there.

 ### 3. McKinsey State of AI in 2023
 The state of AI in 2023: Generative AI’s breakout year https://mck.co/3YdJbED